jasonrohrer/wallClockProfiler/README.md

 For example, if your server process is experiencing heavy load right now, you can attach to it for the next ten seconds, grab a few hundred stack samples, then see a nice little text report telling you exactly where your server is spending its time right now.

 Overhead scales with your chosen sampling rate.
-If your looking for a big problem, a relatively low sampling rate (and thus a low overhead) will be sufficient to catch it.
+If you're looking for a big problem, a relatively low sampling rate (and thus a low overhead) will be sufficient to catch it.